-Workers/Welders Conducting Hot Work:

-Permits MUST be completed in its Entirety Before Hot Work Begins Yes No Has Project supervisor been notified of intended Hot Work?
-Does client representative need to be notified of the intended Hot Work?
-Will Hot Work impact the general public, clients, or operation employees?
-Will the intended Hot Work need to be coordinated with other contractors who may be working on the site to make them aware of any hazards and the scope of work to be performed?
-Have hazardous energy sources been identified, isolated, and locked out/tagged out before the start of the Project?
-Will Hot Work be conducted within a confined space?
-All testing equipment (i.e., CGI, oxygen meter, etc.) and firefighting equipment (i.e., extinguisher, etc.) have been checked to ensure proper operation and calibration before the start of this Project?
-Has a fire watch been designated and on station?
-Have coatings on metal surfaces been tested for ignitability and flame spread?
+Workers/Welders Conducting Hot Work: Permits MUST be completed I in its Entirety Before Hot Work Begins 5 Yes No Has Project supervisor been notified of intended Hot Work ?
+Does client representative need to be notified of the intend ed Hot Work?
+Will Hot Work impact the general public, clients, or operation on employees?
+Will the intended Hot Work need to be coordinated with oth make them aware of any hazards and the scope of work to , Have hazardous energy sources been identified, isolated, Project? and locked out/tagged out before the start of the Will Hot Work be conducted within a confined space?
+All testing equipment (i.e., CGI, oxygen meter, etc.) and fir been checked to ensure proper operation and calibration b Has a fire watch been designated and on station?
+Have coatings on metal surfaces been tested for ignitability y and flame spread?
 Has the area been cleared of all flammable materials?
 Have all fuel sources been identified and protected?
-Has the area been restricted with proper barriers and signs?
+Has the area been restricted with proper barriers and signs 6?
 Has the area been tested to be certain that atmosphere is 0% LEL before starting Hot Work?
-Have flame sensitive areas and equipment (including cylinders and gas delivery lines) exposed to slag and sparks been protected by flame resistant blankets or removed from the area?
-Have all equipment and hoses been protected from falling metal structures and debris?
+Have flame sensitive areas and equipment (including cylin- sparks been protected by flame resistant blankets or remo- Have all equipment and hoses been protected from falling metal structures and debris?
 Have escape routes been identified before starting work?
 Is ventilation equipment needed?
 Type needed: